chenxiaolong/PixelLight/README.md

 ## Limitations

-* If the flashlight is turned off, but the quick settings tile was recently visible, it may take ~20 seconds for PixelLight's notification to disappear.
-This is a side effect of a workaround for Android 14's foreground service restrictions and cannot be fixed.
+* Only supports Android 15+.
+For Android 12-14, use the old PixelLight 1.0 release, which has a better user experience due to fewer Android restrictions.
+* On Android 15, the quick settings tile requires unlocking the device when used on the lock screen.
+The quick settings panel will also close when tapping on the tile.
+These are not fixable due to Android 15's new restrictions on starting foreground services.

 ## Permissions